 - Quizzes will be given periodically throughout the quarter.
 Each quiz will correspond to several related sections from the textbook.
 The exact day will be announced 3 days in advance.
 There are no make-ups for missed quizzes. - There will be at least 120 total points available across all quizzes combined.
-So, you can miss or do very badly on one quiz without impact to your grade. - Quizzes will cover sections up to and including 2 days before the quiz.
-If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the quizzes. - Most quizzes will be non-calculator. - Each quiz must be submitted via Canvas as a single PDF. - All tests end at the time stated.
-If your test is received after that time, you will receive a 0 for it. - Credit on quizzes will be heavily weighted to properly written solutions, not just correct final answers.
-Follow the guidelines shown in lecture and website handouts. - Some quizzes will be graded by you.
+So, you can miss or do very badly on one quiz without impact to your grade.

+- Quizzes will cover sections up to and including 2 days before the quiz.
+If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the quizzes. - Most quizzes will be non-calculator. - All tests end at the time stated.
+If your test is received after that time, you will receive a 0 for it. - Some quizzes will be graded by you.
 (The details will be discussed during the quarter.)
 This will help you get a better understanding of your errors, how to improve, and how to present mathematical work correctly.
 I reserve the right to give you a 0 on a quiz, if it appears that you are being overly generous in grading yourself.
 If you alter the work on your quiz during grading, that is considered cheating (see Academic Honesty).